Hiring a web designer (or web design company) can be a confusing task if you aren't sure what to look for.

 Will my website be accessible?

-In many countries it is illegal to have a website that is inaccessible.
+In most countries it is illegal to have a website that is inaccessible.
 It is your responsibility to have an accessible website, which means choosing the right web designer.
-Any professional web designer will know how to design, build and test an accessible website.
+Any decent web designer will know how to design, build and test an accessible website.

 How long does it take to design, build and test a website?